The Steklov Spectrum of Spherical Cylinders: Proof of prop:BetaDimensionalReduction Integral Dimension Reduction Proposition

-For completeness, a proof of \Cref{prop:BetaDimensionalReduction} is given. \begin{proof} First consider \((x, y) \in [0, 1]^2\) with the standard Lebesgue measure.
+For completeness, a proof of \zcref{prop:BetaDimensionalReduction} is given. \begin{proof} First consider \((x, y) \in [0, 1]^2\) with the standard Lebesgue measure.
 The following is a bijection outside a set of measure zero, \(x' = xy, y'(1 - x') = y(1 - x)\).
 The corresponding change in measure is

 Hence, given \(a, b > 0\) and \(f\) such that \(f(x)(1 - x)^{a + b - 1} \in L^1([0, 1])\) then

 The result then follows by induction. \end{proof}

 { \thefootnote{}